Ghassan Aboud: Ghassan Aboud Cars & Spare Parts

 The automotive business was established in 1994 in Sharjah, United Arab Emirates.
 It started as a trading business dealing in vehicles, spare parts and accessories, the company now deals with passenger vehicles, commercial vehicles, heavy trucks and equipment, spare parts, lubricants & accessories and offers multi-country trade, with inbound and outbound logistics, storage, value addition, transportation, and documentation.

-Over the past 25 years, Ghassan Aboud Cars & Spare Parts has grown into specialists in regional and international automotive supply chain solutions with a market reach of 100+ countries from its global hub in the UAE.
+Over the past 25 years, Ghassan Aboud Cars & Spare Parts has grown into specialists in regional and international automotive supply chain sith a market reach of 100+ countries.
 It also has facilities in Khalifa Industrial Zone (KIZAD), Abu Dhabi and Dubai and additional hubs in Belgium and Jordan.

-Currently, the auto business employs 350 staff across the various locations.
+Currently, the auto business employs 350 staff.

 Crystalbrook Collection

 Ghassan Aboud established the Crystalbrook Collection, as an in-house hospitality management company in 2016 through acquisitions of hotel properties in Australia.
 Headquartered in Dubai, UAE, almost $600 million has been made to date for the acquisitions and development of hospitality assets in Australia.
-It has three 5 star hotel projects - Riley, a Crystalbrook Collection Resort, Bailey, a Crystalbrook Collection Hotel and Flynn, a Crystalbrook Collection Hotel scheduled for completion by 2019, along with Crystalbrook Lodge, Little Albion guest house in Sydney, Crystalbrook Superyacht Marina and a 90 foot vessel anchored in Port Douglas, Queensland named MV Bahama.
+It has three 5 star hotel projects - Riley, a Crystalbrook Collection Resort, Bailey, a Crystalbrook Collection Hotel and Flynn, a Crystalbrook Collection Hotel, along with Crystalbrook Lodge, Little Albion guest house in Sydney, Crystalbrook Superyacht Marina and a 90 foot vessel anchored in Port Douglas, Queensland named MV Bahama.

 In 2018, he was named Leading International Hospitality Investor for his investments into Crystalbrook Collection, Australia.

 In September 2022, the Crystalbrook Collection purchased the Rydges Sydney Harbour hotel for about $100m.

 Live Point Art Production

 Established in 2008, Live Point Art produces news, socio-political, current events programs with a focus on the Arab region.
 They supply the programs to both foreign and Arabic channels.
 The programs include news reports, various broadcasts, studio and live window services along with entertainment programs like drama and film production, TV shows, dubbing, subtitling and distribution.
-Headquartered in Dubai - United Arab Emirates, it has branches in both Jordan and Istanbul.
+Headquartered in Dubai - United Arab Emirates, it has branches in Jordan and Istanbul.